 Most of the students come from Dalit or other socially disadvantaged backgrounds of unimaginable deprivation.
 The training has a profound impact on their lives.
 Most feel transformed after few months of Dhamma practice, developing confidence, the ability to cultivate skillful mental states, and the realization they can do something with their lives, both for themselves and for society.
 After their training many share what they have learnt of the Dhamma in their villages and towns.
 Some engage in social projects.
 Others pursue graduate studies.

 Nagaloka has become a place of interaction between Indian Buddhists inspired by Dr. Ambedkar, Buddhists from traditional eastern backgrounds and western Buddhists.
-It has played a significant role in helping Buddhists from outside India appreciate the significance of Dr. Ambedkar’s conversion, and his approach to Buddhism, and is seen as a centre for “engaged Buddhism”.
+It has played a significant role in helping Buddhists from outside India appreciate the significance of Dr. Ambedkar’s conversion, and his approach to Buddhism, and is known throughout the world as a centre for “engaged Buddhism”.

 HISTORY OF NAGALOKA

-Nagaloka was created through the combined efforts of Indian Buddhists and their supporters in Taiwan, China, Europe and the United States.
-It is a truly international institution based on the values of compassion and social engagement and is an example of how the traditional Buddhist value of generosity is being manifested in the modern world.
+Nagaloka was created through the combined efforts of Indian Buddhists and their supporters in Taiwan, China, Korea, Europe and the United States.
+As such it is an international institution based on the values of compassion and social engagement and is an example of how the traditional Buddhist value of dana/ generosity is being practiced meaningfully in the modern world.